The Ordinary Session

 Press conferences and seminars

-Press conferences, lunch seminars and meetings are arranged with organisations such as the Norden Association during the Session.
+Press conferences, lunch seminars and meetings are arranged during the Session.
 In addition, there are usually opportunities for informal networking during the evenings.